manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 Now to generate, download and merge our coverage.

 To trigger generation, we just have to send an HTTP request to our killserver on port 19999.
-Not too hard, we can just install curl in our kubernetes container, and run it from the outside with exec.
+Not too hard, we can just install curl in our kubernetes container, and run it with:

 ```bash
 kubectl exec my-service -- curl -s localhost:19999